gchure/phd/_site/docs/src/chapter_07/section_04_delta_F_inference.md

 to try and improve the shrinkage values, we are more concerned with
 $\mu$ which shows high shrinkage and zero-centered $z$-scores.

-To ensure that the model is computationally tractable, we computed the rank statistic of each parameter for each inference.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To ensure that the model is computationally tractable, we computed the rank statistic of each parameter for each inference.
 The empirical cumulative distributions for $\mu$ (black) and $\sigma$ (red) can be seen in
 @Fig:empirical_F_sensitivity (B).
 Both distributions appear to be uniform,